 Now You See It, Now You Don’t by Chris Green

 The arbiters of taste are notoriously fickle.
-While The Moody Blues were cool in 1968, if you listened to their music a few years later you would be considered a bit sad.
+While The Moody Blues were cool in 1968, if you listened to their music a few years later, you would be considered a bit sad.
 But if anything their musical powers had grown.
 Their tunes became even better.
 Perhaps this was the problem.
 They became too musical.
 They no longer fitted in.
 As in other fields, fashions in music are fleeting.
 A case of now you see it, now you don’t.

 Mike Pinder is not a household name, but perhaps he ought to be.
-He was a pioneer, introducing the mellotron, the pre-runner of the synthesiser, to the musical world.
+He was a pioneer, introducing the mellotron, the pre-runner of the keyboard synthesiser, to the musical world.
 Before he formed the Moody Blues, Mike worked as a tester for the company that invented the mellotron, so he knew the difficult instrument well.
 He subsequently introduced the instrument to The Beatles, a popular combo of the time, who used it to great effect on Strawberry Fields Forever and then on virtually every recording they made until their breakup.
 Despite the instrument’s ethereal sound being such an emblem for the times, The Moody Blues were the only band to regularly use it on stage.

 But …… What I am doing back in ……….
 1968?
 Somehow I’m back in 1968, listening to In Search Of The Lost Chord. …… I am used to the year being 20 something. …..
-2015, wasn’t it?
+2019, wasn’t it?
 Isn’t it?
-How can 1968 be happening now, like it is present time?
+How can 1968 be happening now, as if it is present time?
 In sight, sound, smell, taste, and touch actuality. …… I haven’t seen Yvette for over forty years.
 She is exactly how I remember her.
 Mia Farrow hair, flared jeans and cheesecloth smock.
 What is Yvette doing back in 1968?
 How did we come to be here? ……… We are in a large murky room lit only by a single red light bulb suspended from the ceiling.
 There are something like twenty people crowded in here, sitting around on beanbags and cushions.
 Incense and patchouli compete with the acrid hash smoke, that hangs in the air like captured stratocumulus.
 Someone has just passed me a joint and I am smoking it.
-I do not know him – or is it her.
-In the haze, it is difficult to tell the gender beneath the crusty hair and the Afghan coat. …….
+I do not know him, or is it her.
+In the haze, it is difficult to tell the gender beneath the crusty hair and the Afghan coat.
 House Of Four Doors is playing, with the volume on the Super Dansette record player turned up.
 As I look around, I think I recognise one or two of the others in the room, but I can’t put names to the faces.
 Things were like that back then.
 People came and went.
 We were eighteen. ……… In this scenario, we are still eighteen.

 ‘Who?’
 I say, passing her the joint.